ArnesSI/netbox-inventory/README.md

 view you have an overview of the number of contained assets broken down by asset status or inventory item type and status.
 This way you can quickly see how many of a certain type of hardware you still have spare.

+Inventory item groups can be nested, so you can for example model all pluggables as one top-level group with child groups for SFP+ modules, SFP28 modules and so on.

 ### Automatic management of asset status